gvwilson/11-techbook/README.md

     please don't use exclamation marks—what you're writing probably isn't that surprising, and certainly won't be the second time around—and please be sparing in your use of bold, italics, and underlining<sup><a href="#footnote-1">1</a></sup>.

+> ### About AI Writing Tools
+>
+> Generative AI tools and large language models (LLMs) have changed the way we write,
+> seemingly overnight, opening up vast opportunities for automating a range of writing skills.
+> ChatGPT, for example, can help you conquer writer's block, develop an outline,
+> write an abstract, do competitive research, adjust your tone, correct your grammar, and more.
+> The list of tasks generative AI can assist with is only likely to grow.
+We won't attempt
+> to predict how generative AI tools will change book-writing as a whole, but treat them like tools
+> in your toolbox, just as you might use spellcheck or grammar-checking software.
+> Beware of the pitfalls.
+AI writing tools frequently hallucinate (i.e., make stuff up) and
+> they do not cite their sources (that's your job).
+If you use an AI writing tool,
+> double check your facts, cite your sources, have all your writing reviewed by another human,
+> and acknowledge your use of AI tools you used while writing.
+Know your prospective
+> publisher's stance on using these tools before submitting a proposal.

 > <a id="footnote-1">1.</a> And remember: nobody reads footnotes.